-4. Brand your ads with colour and font consistency.
+#4 - Brand your ads with color and font consistency.

-This story ad by Spotify uses the bright colour combination like in their app advertisements, consistent font, and their logo.
+This story ad by Spotify uses the bright color combination like in their app advertisements, consistent font, and their logo.
 It reflects the consistency in brand personality across channels.

 Here’s a very good example where Jay Shetty used music and captions to amplify the messaging of his video.